juanpc2018/Open-internet/README.md

 like old times, land line, you must know the phone number you want to dial. in the future a search engine can be introduced.

-RouterOS allows Dynamic or Fixed IP.
+Router allows Dynamic or Fixed IP.

 Earth has aprox 40000km of circumference,
-Opne internet is a Giant Lan party, each "IP friend" is separated 80km from each other, Only requires 500 friends to have 1° of Earth totally connected. and 365x more for the Whole Earth to be connected.
+Open internet is a Giant Lan party, each "IP friend" is separated 80km from each other, Only requires 500 friends to have 1° of Earth totally connected.
+Earth in the past was measured in Nautic Miles.
+365x more for the Whole Earth to be connected.
-182500 Friends minimum to create Open Internet.
+182500 Friends to create Open Internet.

-but the magic of the 6° of separation theory is that you dont need to know the whole chain. https://www.youtube.com/watch?v=-8w-3oe1uJo one link only needs to know 2 more links in each Cardinal point.
+but the magic of the 6° of separation theory is that you dont need to know the whole chain. https://www.youtube.com/watch?v=-8w-3oe1uJo one link only needs to know 2 more links in opposing Cardinal points.

 The Goal of 80km per friend is too long,
 40km between friends = 1000 friends per 1°, and 365000 friends for 365° coverage.
 20km between friends = 2000 friends per 1°, and 730000 friends for 365° coverage.
 10km between friends = 4000 friends per 1°, and 1.5 Million friends for 365° coverage.